-1886 Future stage actress and second wife of Florenz Ziegfeld, Jr., Billie Burke is born today in Washington, D.C.
-Born Mary William Ethelbert Appleton, Burke spent her childhood in England, where her father was a popular clown performer.
-For this reason, most of Burke's early stage successes were in London, not New York.
-In fact, Burke only appeared in one American musical, 1924's Annie Dear, produced by her husband.
-Other New York stage appearances included The Truth Game, This Rock, and Rose Briar.
-In the 1930s Burke would lend her name as a producer to many editions of her husband's Follies and make some film appearances.
-Burke is best-preserved on film as Glinda, the Good Witch in "The Wizard of Oz."
+1886 Future stage actor and second wife of Florenz Ziegfeld, Jr., Billie Burke is born in Washington, D.C.
+Born Mary William Ethelbert Appleton, Burke spends her childhood in England, where her father is a popular clown performer.
+For this reason, most of Burke's early stage successes are in London, not New York.
+In fact, Burke only appears in one American musical, 1924's Annie Dear, produced by her husband.
+Other New York stage appearances include The Truth Game, This Rock, and Rose Briar.
+In the 1930s Burke lends her name as a producer to many editions of her husband's Follies and make some film appearances.
+Burke is best-preserved on film as Glinda, the Good Witch in The Wizard of Oz.

 1919 Actors' Equity calls the longest strike in American theatre history.
 Francis Bacon's Lightin' and 12 other Broadway shows go dark as the fledgling union's struggle for recognition moves to the picket lines.
 Four days later, the chorus in Florenz Ziegfeld, Jr.'s Follies form Chorus Equity and elect Marie Dressler as their first President.
 After 30 days, 37 closed productions and 16 prevented openings, and a loss of $3 million, the strike is settled and managers sign a five year contract.
 Responding to Equity's call for recognition, producer, director, and actor George M. Cohan says "I will drive an elevator for a living before I will do business with any actors' union."
 A sign later appears in Times Square saying "Elevator Operator Wanted: George M. Cohan need not apply."